codeship/screencast-storyboards/rails/github/heroku/blogpost.md

 ![Codeship deployment settings](../screenshots/deployment-settings.png)

-As we want to deploy to Heroku we click on the Heroku button.
+As we want to deploy to Heroku we click on the "Heroku" button.

 ![New heroku deployment](screenshots/new-heroku-deployment.png)